k0sproject/k0s/docs/autopilot.md

 #### `spec.commands[] (required)`

-* The `commands` contains all of the commands that should be performed as a part of the plan.
+* The `commands` contains the commands that should be performed as a part of the plan.

 ### **`k0supdate`** Command